-Outcome 2: Students will recognize ethical and legal issues, ambiguities, and major controversies in various media contexts and cases around the world.
+Learning Outcome #2: Students will demonstrate the ability to recognize ethical and legal issues, ambiguities, and major controversies in various media contexts and cases around the world.

 Concepts: Global digital media law, media studies theories, media ethics frameworks Competencies: Information and data literacy, collaboration, case applications, analyzing domestic and global media and other communication and cases for legal and ethical issues.